 Support for Southport

-Information on the latest VCF sector support and resources for communities affected by the tragic events in Southport on Monday 29 July.
+Information on the latest support and resources for communities affected by the tragic events of the Summer 2024 in Southport.

-Sefton Council have pulled together the latest updates, details and wider support services available to anyone affected.
+Sefton Council’s dedicated hub provides the latest updates, details and support services available to anyone affected.
+This hub is managed by the Southport Recovery Team.

 Support for Young People